Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Training Setup

 \subsection{Main Experiments}

-We conduct experiments on two different open source LLMs, \texttt{Qwen2.5-Math-7B}\footnote{https://huggingface.co/Qwen/Qwen2.5-Math-7B} and \texttt{DeepScaleR-1.5B-8k}\footnote{https://huggingface.co/cmu-deepscaler-colab/DeepScaleR-8K}. \texttt{Qwen2.5-Math-7B} is a base model that generates answers directly, without prefacing them with ``<think>".
-For comparison, we also consider \texttt{DeepScaleR-1.5B-8k}, a representative model that outputs long chain-of-thought reasoning wrapped between ``<think>" and ``</think>".
+The main experiments use two open-source LLMs, \texttt{Qwen2.5-Math-7B}\footnote{https://huggingface.co/Qwen/Qwen2.5-Math-7B} and \texttt{DeepScaleR-1.5B-8k}\footnote{https://huggingface.co/cmu-deepscaler-colab/DeepScaleR-8K}. \texttt{Qwen2.5-Math-7B} is a base model that generates answers directly, without prefacing them with ``<think>''.
+For comparison, we also consider \texttt{DeepScaleR-1.5B-8k}, a representative model that outputs long chain-of-thought reasoning wrapped between ``<think>'' and ``</think>''.
 It is a length-compressed, fine-tuned variant from the DeepSeek family, offering better training efficiency.
 For the experiments of \modelname, configuration details are listed in Table~\ref{tab:training_hyperparameters_main}.
-We use data from DeepScaleR as the training dataset.
-For \texttt{Qwen2.5-Math-7B}, we use the original prompt template.
-For \texttt{DeepScaleR-1.5B-8k}, we append the postfix "\texttt{$\backslash$nPlease reason step by step, and put your final answer within $\backslash$boxed\{\}.}" to the original prompt as the template.
+The training data comes from DeepScaleR.
+For \texttt{Qwen2.5-Math-7B}, the original prompt template is used.
+For \texttt{DeepScaleR-1.5B-8k}, the suffix ``\texttt{$\backslash$nPlease reason step by step, and put your final answer within $\backslash$boxed\{\}.}'' is appended to the original prompt as the template.